free-honey/naumachia/README.md

 always-cli list 5
 ```
 Which will show the 5 newest locked UTxOs at the script address (feel free to look at more).
 You will probably see
 a bunch of other UTxOs locked at the script address.
-Feel free to try and claim those,
+You can try and claim those,
 but many of them aren't claimable for a number of reasons.

 You will need to find yours and include the Output Id info in your `claim` command.
 It will look something like: